intelligent-username/Classification/README.md

 ### Making Predictions

-Once we choose an impurity measure and run the corresponding greedy algorithm, we can make predictions by traversing the tree from the root to a leaf node based on the feature values of the input data point.
-The label associated with the leaf becomes our predicted label.
+Once we choose an impurity measure and run the greedy algorithm, an input is labelled by looking at its features and using them to traverse down the tree from root to leaf.
+Once we reach a leaf, we assign the most common class that is found within that leaf to our input point.

 ### Limitations

 - Can overfit
-- Use greedy algorithms, meaning they may sacrifice global optimality for instant gratification.
-As a result, they also can't be optimized directly, pruned, or regularized.
+- Greedy algorithms often sacrifice global optimality for instant gratification.
 - Too flat: can't model complex curves

 To solve these issues, we can use gradient boosting and random forests.
 But notice that, already, we're no longer limited to binary decisions.